Bitteneite/bitten_restoboards/bit_m0116/README.md

 <img src='https://github.com/Bitteneite/bitten_restoboards/blob/main/photos/prep-1.jpg ' width='500'>

 3. **Flash** your Raspberry Pi Pico:
-	- After going into Bootloader mode, a new device should be connected to your computer.
+	- After going into Bootloader Mode, a new device should be connected to your computer.
 	- Open the new directory, and drag the .uf2 file into it.
 	- Your Raspberry Pi Pico should **reboot** in a second.
 <img src='https://github.com/Bitteneite/bitten_restoboards/blob/main/photos/prep-2.gif ' width='750'>